-Distribution: Introduced west of the Cascades in Washington; British Columbia south to California and in northeastern U.S.
+Distribution: Occurring chiefly west of the Cascades crest in Washington; British Columbia to California, also in northeastern U.S.

 Habitat: Sandy or gravelly soil at low elevations.

 Growth Duration: Annual

 Conservation Status: Not of concern